mesos/kafka/README.md

 * smart broker.id assignment.

-* preservation of broker placement (through constraints and/or new features).
+* preservation of broker placement (through constraints/stickiness and/or new features).

 * ability to-do configuration changes.

 * scaling the cluster up and down with automatic, programmatic and manual options.

-* smart partition assignment via constraints visa vi roles, resources and attributes.
+* smart partition assignment via constraints, roles, resources and attributes.